ncastle16/SeniorProject/README.md

 **Dijkstra's Road Trip**

 This project was initially envisioned when one of our team members wanted to take a road trip through Oregon and stop at some different breweries.
-They found that there was no application that allowed them to plan a trip through breweries, thus, Djikstraís Road Trip was born.
+They found that there was no application that allowed them to plan a trip through breweries, thus, Djikstra‚Äôs Road Trip was born.
 We are developing a tool that will help brewery enthusiasts plan trips so they can experience breweries of all sorts.

 **Vision Statement**